argalloni/CSHL_IonChannels2025/README.md

     ```

 - **Note:** miniML is only installed in the local environment called "miniML".
 This needs to be active in order to run miniML.
+When running a notebook, make sure the jupyter kernel is set to "miniML".